 Encouraging your customers and team to work in a way and at times where they can build a natural flow definitely helps them feel energized to produce and for customers to purchase your products.
 Along with creating that environment where individuals can cultivate creativity and positive interactions, finding your Ikigai is important.
 Ikigai is a Japanese concept for anyone to find the intersection of what they’re good at, what they love doing, things that can make money, and things that are good for the world.

 Triangulating what activities lie at the intersection of all 4 of those aspects is the thing in life that will make you the most prosperous.
-If you’re at a point of struggling to find prosperity in your business, starting with your own values first as the leader of your team will help guide what your next move should be in your business and life.
+If you’re at a point of struggling to find prosperity and life purpose in your business, starting with your own values first as the leader of your team will help guide what your next move should be in your business and life.

 To learn more about Adii Pienaar, be sure to head to Adii.me and check out his book called Life Profitability: The New Measure of Entrepreneurial Success.
 As entrepreneurs, it can be easy to get lost in specific projects rather than examining how you can reach true prosperity, and Adii’s book has some great insights on that.